eonarheim/eonarheim.github.io/docs/engine.md

 <pre>engine.camera</pre>
 ------------------------

-With the 'camera' property you can either get or set the current camera for the game.
+With the 'camera' property, you can either get or set the current camera for the game.
 By default there is no camera set and the property is 'null'.
 If you wish to create a camera see the Camera documentation.

 <pre>engine.currentScene</pre>
 ------------------------------

-Access the current scene that is being drawn in the scene graph.
-To learn more about scenes visit the Scene documentation.
+Accesses the current scene that is being drawn in the scene graph.
+To learn more about scenes, visit the Scene documentation.

 <pre>engine.rootScene</pre>
 ---------------------------

 Access the root scene in the scene graph.
-To learn more about scenes visit the Scene documentation.
+To learn more about scenes, visit the Scene documentation.

 ## Methods